Optical Microscopy (LOM), (SLOM)

 Electron Diffraction (EBSD)

-Electron back scatter diffraction is a SEM based technique that provide crystallographic information of the microstructure in crystalline materials.
+Electron back scatter diffraction is a SEM based technique that provides crystallographic information of the microstructure in crystalline materials.
 EBSD can give information about crystal orientation, phases, texture, internal stresses etc.

 - Grain structure, size, orientation and distribution